-Outside of underlying conditions, consider how quickly your body metabolizes it.
-“If someone is a slow metabolizer [which is determined by genetics], they may experience an inflammatory reaction or a spike in the stress hormone, cortisol," says Will Cole, DC, a leading functional medicine expert and the author of The Inflammation Spectrum.
-"This can be an issue especially with adrenal fatigue [severe, chronic stress, the adrenal glands] and other hormone problems.
+Outside of underlying health conditions, consider how quickly your body metabolizes caffeine.
+"If someone is a slow metabolizer [which is determined by genetics], they may experience an inflammatory reaction or a spike in the stress hormone, cortisol," says Will Cole, DC, a leading functional medicine expert and the author of The Inflammation Spectrum.
+"This can be an issue, especially with adrenal fatigue [severe, chronic stress, the adrenal glands] and other hormone problems.
 Some people have an initial spike in cortisol from caffeine but gain tolerance over time, while others don’t adapt to caffeine."

-While, chemically, Dr. Cole says that caffeine acts the same regardless of how you consume it (coffee, soda, tea, you get it), there may be hidden pros and cons in your drink.
+While, chemically, Dr. Cole says that caffeine acts the same regardless of how you consume it (coffee, soda, tea... you get it), there may be hidden pros and cons in your drink.
 "The source can have other problems or benefits associated with it that can further perpetuate inflammation or help soothe it," he says.
 For example, green tea has powerful catechins like EGCG that have been shown to help drive down inflammation.
 But regular soda that contains added sugars like high-fructose corn syrup can increase inflammation.

 Coffee, though, is one caffeine source that's been shown to provide benefits from moderate, regular consumption to those without underlying health issues.
-One paper published in BMJ that reviewed 201 various studies links regular coffee drinking to lower incidents of cancers and neurological, metabolic, and liver conditions, all of which are manifestations of chronic inflammation.
+One paper published in The BMJ that reviewed 201 various studies links regular coffee drinking to lower incidents of cancers and neurological, metabolic, and liver conditions, all of which are manifestations of chronic inflammation.

 To drink or not to drink?